 Assistance for low income people in Washington, including links to Washington Law Help, can be found here: NW Justice Website

 If you are a currently enrolled WWU student who is in need of short term assistance, please fill the brief form below.
 Approximately one business day after you submit the form, a WWU staff member from the Office of Student Life will connect you to the proper resources (food assistance, short term housing, etc.).
-Please note that during late summer 2020, few institutional resources are available.

 To qualify for food security assistance options, Western Washington University students: